 Additional videos dive deeper into Nature, Indigenous History, and US History from a nature-based gender perspective with links to further learning.

-The Gender Wheel Training is the culmination of years of research, and layers of experience, including working with universities, conferences, organizations, public and private schools and programs with the curriculums Maya Gonzalez has developed, namely:
+This video series grew out of our Gender Wheel professional development trainings that Maya has been presenting to universities, libraries, conferences, and LGBTQ and health organizations since 2010.
+It is the culmination of years of research, and layers of experience, including working with universities, conferences, organizations, public and private schools/programs with the curricula Maya Gonzalez has developed, namely:

 - 1996-2015 Claiming Face curriculum/race and ethnicity presentations and workshops (anti-racist education)